tiagopita/veganbase/site/content/_index.md

     you can promote your vegan business and organisation.

-    We are ceated a guide that will lead you to all the vegan places around the world and lifestyle magazine with articles created by our community.
+    We are creating a guide that will lead you to all the vegan places around the world and a lifestyle magazine with articles created by our community.
 products:
   - {}
 values: